seahow-uk/vmware-admin-scripts/esxi-on-kvm/README.md

-# **ESXi on KVM - Running a nested VMware environment on an AWS EC2 baremetal server**
+# **ESXi on KVM**

+## This is a set of scripts which will deploy a nested VMware environment onto an AWS EC2 baremetal server

 # **Deployment Steps**